gilbertchen/duplicacy/README.md

 ## Overview

-Duplicacy supports major cloud storage providers (Amazon S3, Googld Cloud Storage, Microsoft Azure, Dropbox, and BackBlaze) and offers all essential features of a modern backup tool:
+Duplicacy supports major cloud storage providers (Amazon S3, Google Cloud Storage, Microsoft Azure, Dropbox, and BackBlaze) and offers all essential features of a modern backup tool:

 * Incremental backup: only back up what has been changed
 * Full snapshot : although each backup is incremental, it behaves like a full snapshot